thefork-widgets/Iframe-auto-resizer/README.md

 2. Take all code from iframeResizer.min.js.
 Paste into the restaurant website HEADER tags.

 3. Take all code from iframeResizer.contentWindow.min.js.
-Past into The Fork Manager -> Booking Module -> Personalise your module -> Google Analytics.
+Paste into The Fork Manager -> Booking Module -> Personalise your module -> Google Analytics.
 Save.